What is Grod?

 difficult either.
 The solution is given in the winning section.
 Reading this

 will spoil the game so play the game before you read.
-If you want to
+Game in the menu leads to the game

 just increase the grid to 5 x 5.
 Your mission should you accept it, is to analyze